-Daniel Chor’s practice focuses on cross-border corporate and financial transactions, including capital markets, restructurings and financings, particularly in Latin America.
+Daniel Chor’s practice focuses on cross-border corporate and financial transactions, including capital markets offerings, financing and debt restructuring, with an emphasis on Latin America.

 - J.D.
 Representative, Columbia Latin American Business Law Association, Columbia Law School